 h = 32.0% = -4.9dB

 method is more accurate, as it agrees with the resistance ratio.
 This illustrates that the constant-power-loss

 Making the Measurements: Practical Considerations

 by any reactive impedances; therefore the S11 measurements need to be made at the antenna's

 actual resonance, as defined by the point where S11 is all-real.
 For an ideal lossless antenna

 Figure 6 Smith Chart Display of Free-Space S11

 of the antenna's nominal operating frequency F0.
 This is because the antenna is normally

 Figure 7 Allowable De-tuning for Measurement

-practical use it consists of a cap over a ground plane, usually of a simpler shape than the ideal half-sphere,
+efficiency.
+For practical use it consists of a cap over a ground plane, usually of a simpler shape than

-dissipation loss of the antenna.
+represents the dissipation loss of the antenna.
 This resistance represents the sum of radiation resistance

 Rin = R RAD + RLOSS

 Given that the peak current flowing in to the antenna is Iin then